neondatabase/website/content/docs/reference/glossary.md

 ### PostgreSQL user

-Two PostgreSQL users are created with each Neon Project.
-The first is named for the registered Neon account and can be used to access the Neon Project from a client.
+Two PostgreSQL users are created with each Neon project.
+The first is named for the registered Neon account and can be used to access the Neon project from a client.
 This user’s credentials can be managed and used for password-based `psql` authentication.
 The second user is the `web-access` system user, which is used by the SQL Editor and Neon’s (/docs/reference/glossary/#quick-auth) feature.
 The `web-access` user is system managed.
 It cannot be modified, removed, or used in other authentication scenarios.

 Additional PostgreSQL users can be created in the Neon Console.

 ### Project

-A collection of PostgreSQL databases, PostgreSQL users, and other Project resources and settings.
-A Project contains a Compute with a PostgreSQL server as well as storage for the Project data.
+A collection of PostgreSQL databases, PostgreSQL users, and other project resources and settings.
+A project contains a Compute with a PostgreSQL server as well as storage for the project data.

 ### Proxy